 When it comes to research and development, there may not be a company more dedicated to discovering the latest bike tire technology than Vittoria.
 The Italian company has constantly pushed the envelope when it comes to innovation.

-The company applies graphene to all of its tires, which fills the space in between the rubber molecules.
+Vittoria applies graphene to all of its tires, filling the space between the rubber molecules.
 This improves performance, especially speed.
 The Vittoria Corsa G2 holds speed well thanks to its graphene compound.

 Don’t expect those pretty tan sidewalls to stay clean, though.
 Experienced and professional cyclists will undoubtedly appreciate the speed of these tires, but casual riders may find them too finicky.

 For the more casual cyclist who’s craving a tire that can last longer, and a recreational ride, Schwalbe is your brand.
 They’re not known for racing or mountain biking, although they sell tires in those product categories.
 Instead, they’re known as reliable commuter tires that are extremely puncture resistant.